Healthy Homes Assessment Pakowhai

 Pakowhai Moisture Ingress & Drainage

-Making sure your rental property is protected from water damage isn’t only about the inside of the building; you have to ensure there is somewhere for surface, rain and underground water to flow and prevent it from getting into the building.
-When it is about damp and water, it is typically those concerns that you aren’t aware of that can become a big problem, causing the property to suffer and affecting the tenant’s health.
+Keeping your rental property safe from moisture isn’t just about what’s inside the building it’s also about the outside.
+You must make sure there is somewhere for surface as well as groundwater to move, and to prevent it from getting into the building.
+When it is damp and moisture, it’s frequently those things that you aren’t aware of that can cause a lot of trouble, causing the property to suffer and harming the tenant’s well-being.

-Rental properties must have effective drainage to remove rainwater, storm water and groundwater, with the proper outfall or runoff.
-Making sure the water has a proper place to go, and that it isn’t allowed to remain beneath structures is an important aspect of maintaining your property’s dry.
+Rental properties must have efficient drainage to remove storm water, surface water and ground water.
+This includes an appropriate runoff or outfall.
+Making sure that water is able to go, and that it isn’t allowed to remain beneath buildings is an essential part of making sure your property is dry.

-An underground moisture barrier generally a sheet of polythene that is placed over the ground to prevent any moisture in the ground from rising into the property.
-It also assists in preventing from causing damage to the flooring insulation.
+A ground moisture barrier is typically a sheet of polythene that is placed over the ground, to block any moisture in the ground from entering the property.
+It also helps to prevent from causing damage to the flooring insulation.

 moisture ingress and drainage inspection